 Explore The Imperial Citadel

-The 18 hectares that make up the Hanoi Imperial Citadel are all that remain of what used to be an even larger agglomeration of three forts erected by Emperor Ly Thai To in 1011.
+The 18 hectares that make up the Hanoi Imperial Citadel are all that remains of what used to be an even more substantial agglomeration of three forts erected by Emperor Ly Thai To in 1011.

-The Forbidden City Wall and eight gates left over from the Nguyen Dynasty stand at the Citadel's perimeter (location on Google Maps); after paying the VND 30,000 entrance fee, you can explore the rest at your leisure: the Flag Tower, the Kinh Thien Palace, and several others.
+The Forbidden City Wall and eight gates left over from the Nguyen Dynasty stand at the Citadel's perimeter, and after paying the VND 30,000 entrance fee (about USD 1.31), you can explore the rest at your leisure: the Flag Tower, the Kinh Thien Palace, and several others.

 07 of 13